redcurry/practical-vim/README.md

 Typically, when an operator is invoked in duplicate it applies to the current line.
 For example `gUgU` capitalizes the current line (`gUU` is a shortcut).

+When using the dot command in Visual mode, it repeats the command on the same range of text, which may not be desired when the text to act on is longer or shorter than the original.
+Instead, use an equivalent command in Normal mode.

 Note: Use `https://github.com/tomtom/tcomment_vim` to add comment operation to vim.